How to make bruises heal faster?

 So what have we learned?

 In conclusion - bruising is a part of life.
 It can be painful, ugly, and a reminder of past actions done wrong.

-But with proper preparation and attention they can be healed quickly.
-If you are going in for a surgery or had an unexpected injury resulting in bruising, you should consider nutrition as one of the main weapons in the fight to heal faster.
+But with proper preparation and attention, they can be healed quickly.
+If you are going in for surgery or had an unexpected injury resulting in bruising, you should consider nutrition as one of the main weapons in the fight to heal faster.

 1. Blonstein JL.
 Control of swelling in boxing injuries.
 Practitioner.
 1969;203:206

 2. Taussig SJ, Yokoyama MM, Chinen A, et al. Bromelain: a proteolytic enzyme and its clinical application.
 A review.
 Hiroshima J Med Sci.
 1975;24:185-193.